GEMOTT/osm-cycling-change-framework/README.md

 environmental characteristics and travel patterns (Cerin et al. 2017;
 Ding et al. 2011; Zhang et al. 2022).
-However, most research relies on cross-sectional data, which cannot establish causality (McCormack and Shiell 2011; P. van de Coevering, and Wee 2015).
-In contrast, studies that track changes in both travel behaviour and the built environment—such as longitudinal studies and natural experiments—offer stronger causal insights but remain relatively scarce (Kärmeniemi et al.
-2018; Smith et al. 2017; Tcymbal et al. 2020).
+However, most research relies on cross-sectional data, which cannot establish causality (McCormack and Shiell 2011; Coevering, and Wee 2015).
+In contrast, studies that track changes in both travel behaviour and the built environment—such as longitudinal studies and natural experiments—offer stronger causal insights but remain relatively scarce (Kärmeniemi et al. 2018; Smith et al. 2017; Tcymbal et al. 2020).

 One of the main challenges in expanding this area of research is the limited availability of consistent, time-series data on the built environment.
-While historical data on travel behavior is often more accessible—through sources like censuses, surveys, and increasingly, crowdsourced platforms like Strava—comparable records of past urban infrastructure are much harder to obtain.
-Some national databases, such as the Netherlands’ Nationaal Wegenbestand (NWB) (P. V. D. Coevering et al. 2016), provide road network data going back over decades, but these are rare and typically limited to a single country or region, hindering broader or international comparisons.
+While historical data on travel behaviour is often more accessible—through sources like censuses, surveys, and increasingly, crowdsourced platforms like Strava—comparable records of past urban infrastructure are much harder to obtain.
+Some national road datasets—such as those in Sweden, the Netherlands, Finland, Denmark, and Norway—include long-term records of active travel networks, though consistent and accessible historical data remains limited and varies across countries, which hinders broader or international comparisons.
 An alternative is to reconstruct historical built environment data manually using maps, satellite imagery, and planning records, but this process is highly resource-intensive and typically limited in scale.

 The growing availability of Volunteered Geographic Information (VGI) presents new opportunities to overcome data limitations in built